hassanali1228/hassan/_posts/2024-12-10-invenstory.md

 **System tracks each asset**

 This would be a centralized system tracking the location of each asset in the facility.
 Example: cameras strategically placed around the warehouse tracking the location of all assets using computer vision.
-This approach is cumbersome for many reasons including high overhead and vision obstruction, but conveys the notion of a centralized system clearly.
+This approach has high overhead and is prone to vision obstruction, but it demonstrates centralized tracking clearly.

 The benefit is that you have a fixed cost which won't scale with your number of assets.
 Only one "computer" is required to monitor all activities in the warehouse.

 **Asset reports to system**

-This means assets tracking their own location and reporting it to a centralized system.
+This means assets tracking their own location and reporting it to an endpoint.
 Example: cameras placed on each asset that decode location by reading barcodes placed around facility.

 The benefit here is the reduced complexity as each agent finds their location independently, rather than a central system tracking all states simultaneously and having to differentiate between assets.
 You have all the other benefits that you get with a decentralized system like fault tolerance (central server goes down), scalability (no central compute contraint except for location ingestion pipeline), etc...